 Buy £100 PlayStation Store gift card for just £89.85 in Black Friday bargain

-By purchasing the £100 gift card for £89.95, you’ll be able to purchase any digital PS4 or PS5 game you fancy.
-There’s no better time to make use of this deal, with PlayStation currently hosting a digital sale with major discounts for several high-profile games.
+Buying the gift card for just £89.95 will ensure you’re making a saving of £10.15.
+That gift card can then be used to buy PS4 and PS5 games on PlayStation’s digital game store.

-Not too fussed about this deal?
-Then we’re sure you’ll find something more to your liking in our Best Black Friday Deals list, where we’ve rounded up the most exciting discounts of the year.
+If this deal hasn’t got your heart racing, then be sure to check out our Best Black Friday Deals roundup, where we’ll be covering even more offers on a huge range of gadgets, from air fryers to smartphones.

-By buying a £100 PlayStation Store gift card right now, you’ll be able to reap the benefits of the current digital sale.
-PlayStation is currently offering 75% off The Last of Us Part 2, and 50% off CyberPunk 2077 for Premium subscribers.
+If you’re a PS4 or PS5 owner who fancies going on a shopping spree, though, we seriously recommend purchasing the gift card.
+The main reason for this is that PlayStation currently has a Black Friday sale on its digital store, and is offering 75% off The Last of Us Part 2, and 50% off CyberPunk 2077 for Premium subscribers.

 Buy a £100 PlayStation Store gift card for just £89.85 in this Black Friday no-brainer